Lavanyarai/Lavanyarai/README.md

 <h1>Hi 👋, I'm Lavanya</h1>
-<h3>A passionate Data Analyst with experience in transforming data into actionable insights.
+A passionate Data Analyst with experience in transforming data into actionable insights.
 I specialize in Microsoft Power BI, SQL, and Excel, and excel in creating impactful dashboards and data models.
 My strong analytical and problem-solving skills, coupled with a continuous drive to learn, allow me to deliver high-quality data solutions.
-I'm eager to contribute to innovative projects and help organizations harness the power of data</h3>
+I'm eager to contribute to innovative projects and help organizations harness the power of data

 <h3 align="left">Connect with me:</h3>
 <p align="left">